C++ (Windows Platform)

 Afterwards, the project can be opened with the Project.sln or ALL_BUILD.vcxproj file in the Camport4/sample/build folder.

-1. Build Project: In the Visual Studio menu bar, click on Build> Build Solution.
+10. Build Project: In Visual Studio Tool Bar, change the solution configuration to “Release” mode.
+In the Visual Studio menu bar, click on Build> Build Solution.

 wincompilestep7-en